 Although the average total financial cost of incidents decreased this year to £857,000, the impact of breaches was felt more widely across both business operations and data.
 Indeed, companies faced an average of 19 hours of down-time following an attack.
 Customer records were compromised at one in four organisations.

 According to the PwC, only two in five UK companies (44%) formally collaborate with industry peers to improve security and reduce the potential for future risks, compared with 54% across Europe and 58% globally.

 After the Update to General Data Protection regulation (GDPR) came into force in May, companies operating in the EU must comply with new rules governing the use of their data.
 Whatever changes are made to UK law following Brexit, the GDPR will still apply to UK firms when the country leaves the EU, if they wish to do business with companies in Europe.

 Companies that operate within the EU need to take extra precautions to ensure the safety of their data, or they will face a fine of up to 4% of global turnover.
 But compliance is a complex task for many firms.

 With this in mind, The Future of Cyber Security 2018 will offer executives the opportunity to hear about best practice approaches to the new regulation in terms of technology and strategy.
 As part of this, the event will examine how much work has already been done by businesses, with some quick-fire tips for getting into shape.

-The leading cyber security conference for senior professionals
+Exclusive, invite-only cyber security conference for senior professionals

 A programme with a difference

-Sessions in the morning will deliver top level intelligence briefings on the UK’s Cyber Security Centre and what it means for businesses, as well as the timetable for GDPR.
 Rather than simply delivering a generic overview of the latest developments, these sessions will be structured in a practical way that helps delegates to enhance the cyber security strategies of their organisations.

 Unrivalled opportunities for cyber security specialists